tum-gis/tum-gis-iot-stack-k8s/examples/local/README.md

 ## :hammer_and_wrench: Customization

-If your want to change the default configuration, download a copy of [values-local.yml](values-local.yml).
+If you want to change the default configuration (which is highly recommended to change the default password), download a copy of [values-local.yml](values-local.yml).
 Edit the file locally and install the chart using your local configuration:

 ```bash